shagu/pfUI/README.md

 ## FAQ
 **What does "pfUI" stand for?**
-The term "*pfui!*" is german and simply stands for "*pooh!*", because I'm not a big fan of creating configuration UI's especially not via the Wow-API (you might have noticed that in ShaguUI).
+The term "*pfui!*" is german and simply stands for "*pooh!*", because I'm not a big fan of creating configuration UI's, especially not via the Wow-API (you might have noticed that in ShaguUI).

 **How can I donate?**
 You can't.
-I'm doing that for fun.
+I'm doing this for fun.
 Enjoy!

 **How do I report a Bug?**
 Please provide as much information as possible in the [Bugtracker](https://github.com/shagu/pfUI/issues).